 Potential product or contractual liabilities remain risk factors to be monitored at all times.

 National and international tax regulation is increasing and becoming more complex which increases the Group’s tax compliance related risks (particularly in the field of transfer pricing and indirect taxes such as VAT).
 The uncertainty associated with announced or potential tax reforms is equally increasing (both on a national level such as for example in Brazil or on an international level such as for example the OECD initiatives).
 These risks might impact the Group’s earnings despite Umicore continuing to manage them proactively (e.g. through the recognition of uncertain tax position provisions).

-The increased complexity of the global regulatory environment is a clear sign that there is an upward shift in this risk profile, while at the same time, new opportunities will equally rise out of this more stringent legislation.
+The increased complexity of the global regulatory environment remains very complex and legislation continues to become more stringent, but overall we can consider that the risk profile remains stable compared to 2021.
+At the same time, new opportunities will equally arise out of such more stringent legislation.

 Risks and opportunities related to trade and tariffs (including export regulations regarding both goods and technologies) require close monitoring and follow-up.